bclehmann/ACTelemetry/README.md

 # Installation

 Check the releases page for downloads.
+Copy the `Backend.dll`" file to `C:\Program Files\ACTelemetry\Backend.dll` before running `AssettoCorsaTelemetryApp.exe`

 If you use the stock launcher, start Assetto Corsa *before* you start the app.
 If you use Content Manager it doesn't matter.